wozuobuchu/WinFileRenamer/README.md

      - Push Number [INT]: insert a number, type in the input box.
      - Push Index [VAR]: adds the index of the file (starts from 0).
      - Push OriginFileName [VAR]: adds the original file name (no extension).
-     - Push MinimunNumLength [FMT*INT -> STR]: pads an integer to minimum length, type the length.
+     - Push MinimunNumLength [FMT*INT -> STR]: pads an integer to minimum length, type the length, it should multiply a number.
      - Parentheses, and mathematical operators (+, -, *, /) are supported.
      - Use Delete to remove the last element, or Clear to reset the expression.